mertio/beat-generating-tutorial/README.md

 # Beat Generating Tutorial

-This is a tutorial for generating beats from your own songs for the SideQuest game "Hit The Stars"
+This is a tutorial for generating beats from your own songs for the SideQuest game "Hit The Stars Unlimited".
+It is public and free for anyone to use.

+IMPORTANT: Before buying this game please make sure you can generate the beats for your songs using this tool.
+You should get an "output" file that has folders with the names of your songs and in these folders should be files such as:

+- songname (folder)
+-- songname.mp3
+-- drums_easy.txt
+-- drums_medium.txt
+-- drums_hard.txt

 ## System Requirements